tyrone-sudeium/sudeium_blog/source/_posts/2014-09-27-how-to-hire-ios-developers.markdown

 ### Always Give Representative Scenarios

 This is by far the most important point.
-You might think it's absolutely critical to ensure your *developers* have fantastic requirements elicitation skills, but that candidate probably knows for a *fact* their day-to-day won't involve any work like that, and you probably know it to.
-This is just an example, but the principle applies to anything.
-Don't give them a task that they wouldn't *actually* get in their job, and you should aim to simulate the conditions by which they'll be given that task as accurately as possible.
+You might think it's absolutely critical to ensure your *developers* have fantastic requirements elicitation skills, but that candidate probably knows for a *fact* their day-to-day won't involve any work like that, and you probably know it too.
+Requirements elicitation is just an example, but the principle applies to anything.
+Don't give them a task that they wouldn't *actually* get in their job, and you should aim to simulate the conditions by which they'll be given that task as realistically as possible.

-This means, they should absolutely be allowed to use reference material.
-They should have access to a compiler, they should be allowed to use the internet.
+This means they should absolutely be allowed to use reference material.
+They should have access to a compiler, they should be allowed to use the internet, their own notes and their own personal code library.
 Your scenario shouldn't be Google-able.

 ### Keep Your Interview Process Short and Straightforward

 Google is probably the most notorious company when it comes to jerking around their candidates for long periods of time and putting them through extreme pressure.
 You should know that this reflects very badly on your company.
 You may *say* you have great working conditions, but the candidate's first impression of your company is that you're the kind of place that puts potential hires through stress.
-I wouldn't interview at Google.
-I know plenty of really incredible, hard working, talented developers who shy away from interviewing there because they're heard horror stories about the interview process.
+Personally, *I* wouldn't interview at Google.
+I know plenty of really incredible, hard working, talented developers who shy away from interviewing there because they've heard horror stories about the interview process.
 I hate to think how much talent Google is passing up because some dickhead executive gets a hard-on over stressing their candidates to breaking point.

 Ideally, your process should consist of two steps: determining technical competence, and determining cultural fit.
 You can come up with your own method for measuring this in candidates, but I'll give an example of how we've done this later.